 How can I restrict access to Zoom meetings on my site?

-You can restrict access by utilizing the page restriction settings or embedding the link within a Membership Required block on your WordPress site.
+You can restrict access by setting up page restrictions on the page or by embedding the link within a Membership Required block on your WordPress site.

 Can I gather feedback from members during Zoom live streams?